Renato Casarotto: The Dolomites

 After his military service, Casarotto would spend every weekend on the Piccole Dolomiti to repeat some old routes or to open new ones.
 He was especially interested in free climbing as opposed to aid climbing.

 In 1971 he tried solo climbing as a way to measure himself against the mountains and to find his limits.
 On the 4th of July he performed a solo climb of the Carlesso route at Soglio Rosso, in the Pasubio group, using only a rudimentary belaying technique.
-One month late he also performed a solo climb of the Carlesso route of Sengio della Sisilla.
+One month later he also performed a solo climb of the Carlesso route of Sengio della Sisilla.
 He had always preferred to be the lead member of a rope team even when accompanied by capable alpinists, allowing him to easily transition to solo climbing.
 In 1973 he also began to perform winter ascents.

 In 1973 he met Goretta Traverso, though she did not come from a mountaineering background she became important for his later expeditions; they would marry two years later.

 In 1974, along with Piero Radin he performed the first ascent on the Casarotto-Radin route on the east face of the Spiz di Lagunaz in the Pale di San Lucano group.
 In 1975 he performed the first solo winter ascent of the Andrich-Faè route on Monte Civetta.

 England

 In 1975 he spent one week in England with other alpinists of the Club Alpino Italiano for a meeting organised by the British Mountaineering Council.
-In this trip he experience the high level of free climbing reached by the English who were routinely using climbing shoes and nuts.
+In this trip he experienced the high level of free climbing reached by the English who were routinely using climbing shoes and nuts.
 Casarotto bought his first pair of climbing shoes.